9 Ways to Multistream Your Gameplay Today

 Instead of merely focusing on one video platform, such as Twitch, you could expand your reach by also streaming to other social hubs.
 But, doing a new video broadcast for each one can be exceptionally time-consuming.

-Especially if you want to build a following on YouTube, Facebook, or even Twitter.
+This is especially true if you want to build a following on YouTube, Facebook, or even Twitter.

 But if you multicast your video to several social sites at the same time, you can then reach a wider audience from a single broadcast.
+Depending on the type of video content you produce, this could increase your viewership exponentially.

 After all, people who prefer YouTube may not even know your Facebook or Twitch profile exists for live content.